 Where do I go for help?

-The ATO website is the number one place to go with questions about tax.
+The ATO website is the best place to go with tax questions.
 Your university’s student or financial services might also offer advice or help with your tax.
-Be wary of getting information from anywhere else, particularly if you have to pay for it.

 How long does it take?

-If you lodge your tax return online, you’ll most likely get your refund in about 2 weeks.
-By mail, it will take about 6 weeks.
+If you lodge your tax return online, you’ll most likely get your refund in roughly two weeks.
+By mail, it will take about six weeks.
+Keep in mind that these are simply estimates; processing times may be longer due to a high volume of returns being submitted at the same or other factors.